IanPTan/simple-rwkv-text-embedding/README.md

 # Simple RWKV Text Embedding

 ## Introduction
+This repository contains a script (``main.py``) which creates vector embeddings for text and a 3D visualization for those embeddings afterwards.
 This is just a small test to see how well the RWKV model works for text embedding.
 The idea is simple.
 RWKV is fundamentally an RNN architecture with a statically sized memory state, and so it stands to reason that this state accumilates important information about the text.
 Hence all one needs to do in order to create a text embedding is to run text through the model and then use the hidden state as the embedding.
-To set the repository up read [this section](#setup).
+To set the repository up and run the script read [this section](#setup).

 ## How it works